 \section{Abstract}

 Electromagnetic form factors constitute a natural portal for accessing states beyond the Standard Model.
 In particular, dimension-5 magnetic and electric dipole moment operators offer a minimal and predictive framework for Feebly Interacting Particles (FIPs).
-In this work, we perform a study of the sensitivity reach of the Scattering and Neutrino Detector (SND@LHC) in the detection of dipolar dark states through photon-mediated interactions with the Standard Model particles.
+In this work, we study the sensitivity of the Scattering and Neutrino Detector (SND@LHC) to dipolar dark states through photon-mediated interactions with Standard Model particles.
 The far-forward region of the LHC provides FIPs with large momenta that scatter off electrons and nuclei inside the target.
-Production of dark states from meson decays is constrained by invisible decay widths, while the Drell-Yan process offers a production channel in the GeV range.
-We present sensitivity plots for magnetic and electric dipole moment interactions at SND@LHC and compare them with constraints from direct detection, beam dump, fixed-target, and collider experiments.
-The validity of the effective theory that describes the dipole model is also studied by considering conservative bounds on the couplings.
+The production of dark states from meson decays is constrained by invisible decay widths, while the Drell-Yan process offers a production channel in the GeV range.
+We derive projected sensitivity limits for magnetic and electric dipole moment interactions at SND@LHC under conservative assumptions and compare them with constraints from direct detection, beam-dump, fixed-target, and collider experiments.
+We also assess the validity of the effective field theory description by considering conservative bounds on the couplings.

 \pagenumbering{arabic}